input-output-hk/constrained-generators/docs/Manual.md

 (<=.) :: OrdLike a => Term a -> Term a -> Term Bool
 ```

-The Haskell Constraint `HasSpec a` states that the type `a` has been admitted to the system as one of the types
+The Haskell Constraint `HasSpec a` states that the type `a` has been admitted
-that can be subject to constraints.
-The system comes with a large set of `HasSpec` instances, including ones for:
+to the system as one of the types that can be subject to constraints.
+The
+system comes with a large set of `HasSpec` instances for types in `base` and
+`containers`, including ones for:

 1. Bool
 2. Tuples
 3. Sums
-4. Numeric types (Int, Integer, Natural, Int8, Int16, Int32, Int64, Word8, Word16, Word32, Word64)
+4. Numeric types (Int, Integer, Natural, Int/Word{8,16,32,64})
 5. Lists
 6. Maps
 7. Sets